ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 When you add a cluster for a vCenter Server instance, you must specify the following network interface settings.

-### Host name prefix
+### Hostname prefix
 {: #vc_addingviewingclusters-host-name}

-You can use the default host name prefix or specify a new one.
-When you specify a new host name prefix, the host name prefix must meet the following requirements:
+You can use the default hostname prefix or specify a new one.
+When you specify a new hostname prefix, the hostname prefix must meet the following requirements:
 - Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
-- The host name prefix must start with a lowercase alphabetic character.
+- The hostname prefix must start with a lowercase alphabetic character.
-- The host name prefix must end with a lowercase alphabetic or numeric character.
+- The hostname prefix must end with a lowercase alphabetic or numeric character.
-- The maximum length of the host name prefix is 10 characters.
+- The maximum length of the hostname prefix is 10 characters.

 ### Public or private network
 {: #vc_addingviewingclusters-network}